AaltoUrbanWater/GisToSWMM5/input_files.md

 | *Flap* | `YES` if conduit has a flap valve that prevents back flow, `NO` otherwise; Default: `NO` |
 | *Seepage* | Rate of seepage loss into surrounding soil (mm/hr or in/hr) ||

-## Cross sections table
+## Xsections table
-Cross sections table defines the geometries for all the conduits (pipes, channels, junctions) and regulator links (orifices, weirs) in the drainage system.
+Xsections table defines the geometries for all the conduits (pipes, channels, junctions) and regulator links (orifices, weirs) in the drainage system.

 File format is comma-separated _.csv_ where each row defines the cross section of one conduit in the system.
 The file must have a header row followed by appropriate rows from below.